HIV/AIDS in Canada: History

 1987: Vancouver activist Kevin Brown, a founder of the Positive Living Society of British Columbia, lobbies the federal government for access to the anti-retroviral drug, AZT.
 Clinique L’Actuel, specializing in HIV care, is established in Montreal.
 The WHO develops the first global strategy on AIDS and AIDS becomes the first disease ever to be debated at the UN General Assembly.
 Bill 34 is introduced in the parliament of British Columbia, which granted the government the power to quarantine individuals affected with HIV/AIDS and isolate them in a region.
 This incited mixed reactions, including a huge uproar from local HIV/AIDS activists.

 1989: The lack of a coordinated government response prompted numerous Canadians, along with members of ACT UP NYC, to participate in the highly publicized demonstrations at the Fifth International AIDS Conference in Montreal in June.
 Tim McCaskell took the stage with other activists during the opening ceremony where he stated: "On behalf of people with AIDS from Canada and around the world, I would like to officially open this Fifth International Conference on AIDS!"
 During the conference, Perrin Beatty, the newly appointed federal Minister of Health and Welfare, acknowledged the absence of a national AIDS plan in Canada.

 1997: Two-Spirit activist Albert McLeod co-founds the Canadian Aboriginal AIDS Network (CAAN).
 Since its creation CAAN has performed advocacy, engaged in research, and provided community based services with the goal of helping Canadian Indigenous people with HIV/AIDS.

 1998: There is an explosive outbreak of HIV among injection users in Vancouver.
 The city becomes known as the place with the highest percentage of people living with HIV in the developed world.
 Doctors start to notice the first drug-resistant strains of HIV.
 The Canadian Working Group on HIV and Rehabilitation is established.

-1999: The WHO announces that HIV/AIDS has become the fourth largest killer worldwide.
+1999: The WHO announces that HIV/AIDS has become the fourth largest killer worldwide and the first Canadian Conference on AIDS is held in Montreal.
 It is discovered that a single dose of nevirapine is effective in reducing mother-to-child transmission during pregnancy.